waxs/needle/README.md

 # Needle JS
-Imagine having to retrieve all items that are active, easy right?
-Use a `.filter()` and you're pretty much done.
-But what if you needed to retrieve all names of the active records in september 2020 where age is equal to 30?
-That's where Needle comes in.

 Needle is a fast, small, clean and flexible package for finding your needle in a haystack of data.
-Needle has some simple helpers to quickly differentiate your data using chained methods being only `16KB` in size.
-Take the example below for instance, matching the previous described situation.
-Voilà, your done with jus 5 lines of code.
+Needle has some simple helpers to quickly differentiate your data using chained methods while being only `16KB` in size.

+Imagine having to retrieve all items that are active, pretty easy right?
+These days use an array `.filter()` and you're pretty much done.
+Now consider retrieving all names of the active records in september 2020 where the age is equal to 30.
+This is where Needle comes with just 5 lines of code.

 ```javascript
 needle